-Sonny Boy Williamson II or “Rice Miller” was the famous but almost forgotten blues harmonica player, songwriter and singer who died in 1965.
-Sonny Boy was one of the most influential blues harp players and recorded prolifically on the Trumpet label in Mississippi and then Checker Records, a subsidiary of Chess when Trumpet went bankrupt.
+Sonny Boy Williamson II or “Rice Miller” is an almost forgotten blues harmonica player, songwriter and singer who died in 1965.
+Sonny Boy was one of the most influential blues harp players.
+He recorded prolifically on the Trumpet label in Mississippi.
+Later he moved to Checker Records, a subsidiary of Chess when Trumpet went bankrupt.

-I didn’t discover why Chess kept Sonny Boy off the Chess label except perhaps to save the limelight for Little Walter who was in the Chess house band and a Chess star.
-Sonny Boy had a sweeter harp style than Little Walter and was definitely less trouble than Little Walter’s drinking and rowdyism.
+Chess kept Sonny Boy off the Chess label to save the limelight for Little Walter who was in the Chess house band and a Chess star.
+Sonny Boy had a sweeter harp style than Little Walter.
+He was definitely less trouble than Little Walter’s drinking and rowdyism.

-Sonny Boy had a long career from the Mississippi delta where he was rumored to have played with blues legend Robert Johnson, to Chicago and the 50’s blues greats at Chess Records and to England with the British rockers like The Animals and Eric Clapton in the early 1960’s.
+Sonny Boy had a long career starting in the Mississippi delta.
+He was rumored to have played with blues legend Robert Johnson.
+In Chicago he played with the 50’s blues greats at Chess Records.
+Later he worked in England with the British rockers like The Animals and Eric Clapton in the early 1960’s.

-If you remember The Last Waltz movie there is a scene with The Band where Levon Helm describes meeting Sonny Boy Williamson in 1965 just before his death at a juke joint in Helena Arkansas.
+In The Last Waltz movie there is a scene with The Band where Levon Helm describes meeting Sonny Boy Williamson in 1965.
+It was just before Sonny Boy’s death at a juke joint in Helena Arkansas.

 The British blues scene took to Sonny Boy and he became a popular attraction in the UK in the 60s.
 He recorded one album with The Yardbirds which is a favorite of mine, and another with The Animals, The Animals with Sonny Boy Williamson.